ec500-software-engineering/project-19_skin-cancer-detection/README.md

-# python-CI-template
-Python CI template for EC500 Software Engineering
+# Skin Cancer Detection App
+This is the group project for EC500 and this application serves for the Skin Cancer patients and potential patient.

+## User Story